 The answer to both questions is yes – advertising is still important and (thus) so is advertising copywriting.
 For, if businesses depend on getting sales, advertising will remain relevant.
 And business will always depend on sales to survive; otherwise, they’ll just be hobbies.

-But salesmanship is merely a generalization of why advertising copywriting is important.
-Now, I’m going to give three specific reasons for the importance of advertising copywriting.
+But salesmanship is merely a generalization of the importance of copywriting in business.
+Now, I’m going to give 3 specific reasons for the importance of copy in advertising.

 Advertising copywriting has a lot to do with the spreading of a brand message.
 Yet, most marketers don’t see it that way.